-Side Effects of Carboplatin
+What are the Common Side Effects of Carboplatin?

 Since chemotherapy does not know the difference between healthy and cancerous cells, side effects can occur.
 Blood cells, cells in the mouth, stomach, and bowel, and hair follicles are typically affected most by chemotherapy.
 As a result, common side effects of carboplatin include hair loss, changes to the ability to taste, vomiting, weakness, nausea, and low red and white blood cell counts.

 Cancer patients typically tolerate carboplatin better than cisplatin and experience fewer side effects.
 However, taking carboplatin can come with serious risks, including anemia, bleeding, and infections.
 Most patients do not experience all of the listed side effects.
 Most side effects are predictable in regards to their onset and duration.
 While side effects typically go away once treatment is complete, doctors may prescribe other medications to help minimize or prevent them.

 Less common side effects of carboplatin occurring in fewer than 30 percent of patients include: